plausible/docs/docs/plausible-script.md

 This will send pageviews from your sites to their individual dashboards so you can still see their separate stats but it will also send their stats to a grouped dashboard which means you'll be able to see the combined stats too in a roll-up view.

 :::note
-Using a roll-up view will double the amount of monthly billable pageviews.
+Pageviews tracked using the roll-up view will count towards your billable monthly pageviews.
 :::

 ## How to verify if the script is installed on your site